mediastandardstrust/superfastmatch/README.md

 For a quick introduction to what can be found with superfastmatch try this:

-If you have a machine with less than 8GB of memory run and less than 4 cores:
+If you have a machine with less than 8GB of memory and less than 4 cores run:

     ./superfastmatch -debug -hash_width 24 -reset -slot_count 2 -thread_count 2 -window_size 30